aspiers/git-config/README.md

 * [`git-root`](https://github.com/aspiers/git-config/blob/master/bin/git-root) - obtain the absolute path to the root (top-level) directory of the repository we're currently in
 * [`git-prefix`](https://github.com/aspiers/git-config/blob/master/bin/git-prefix) - obtain the current directory path relative to the root (top-level) directory of the repository
 * [`git-cdup`](https://github.com/aspiers/git-config/blob/master/bin/git-cdup) - obtain the relative path from the current directory to the root (top-level) directory of the repository

+### Shorthand wrappers

+* [`gg*`](https://github.com/aspiers/git-config/tree/master/bin/) - a whole bunch of wrappers around standard git commands to reduce the number of keystrokes required and add a little bit of polish to the interface here and there

 ### ... and more!